 Include education on the various types of fraternities, sororities and governing councils in the chapter’s new member education process.

 Attend or host a program or workshop in the academic year which focuses on diversity and inclusion for the chapter or community where 30% or more of chapter membership attends.

 Actively discourage cultural appropriative activities and practices and hold members accountable who engage in cultural appropriation.

 Oregon State University will provide the following support:

-1. Offer access to ongoing diversity education and programming through the efforts of Diversity & Cultural Engagement, the Office of Institutional Diversity, University Housing & Dining Services, Equal Opportunity & Access, and other service areas.
+1. Offer access to ongoing diversity education and programming through the efforts of Diversity & Cultural Engagement, the Office of Institutional Diversity, University Housing & Dining Services, Equal Opportunity & Access, Community Engagement & Leadership, and other service areas.